Altar Cloths/Linen Group

 This group provides confidential support to people following their bereavement.
 They are trained to listen sensitively and in a non-judgemental manner.
 They are available to meet with the bereaved on the third Saturday after the 10.00 am Mass in the parish centre.
 Members of the group aim to visit each bereaved family at least once.
 They also help to organise the annual November memorial Mass for those who have died in the parish in the previous twelve months.

 A parishioner works to beautify the sanctuary area with arrangements of flowers.
 The floral displays bring fresh colour to our church and enhance our worship space.

 A team of volunteers takes up the collection at all four of the Sunday Masses.
 Two collections are taken up at each Mass.
 The first collection is to support the priests of the parish, retired priests and priests working in the poor parishes of the diocese.
 The second collection is for Share and goes to the diocesan office for the development of new parishes and also for the reconstruction of old churches.

 Lay Ministers of the Eucharist help to distribute communion under both species (bread and wine) at all the Masses celebrated in our parish church.
-They also bring the Eucharist to house-bound parishioners, and some assist with bringing communion to the Orthopaedic Hospital in the parish.
+They also bring the Eucharist to house-bound parishioners, and some assist with bringing communion to the Clontarf Hospital in the parish.
 People who wish to participate without receiving the Eucharist, or young children who have not yet received their First Communion, can approach any priest or minister with arms crossed over their breast to receive a blessing.
 The Eucharistic ministers come together three times a year to reflect on their ministry and to address practical issues.